Certified Asterisk Sangoma Certified Asterisk

 2022 2 5.70

-It may take a day or so for new Certified Asterisk vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
+It may take a day or so for new Certified Asterisk vulnerabilities to show up in the stats or in the list of recent security vulnerabilities.
 Additionally vulnerabilities may be tagged under a different product or component name.

 Recent Sangoma Certified Asterisk Security Vulnerabilities